It will be a great summer this year with KidsAct!

 Q: What if I need to get a message to my child during camp?
 How can I reach someone in the park?

-A: Program Director Frannie Shepherd-Bates will ALWAYS have her cell phone on during program hours.
-Go ahead and program (248) 571-1751 into your phone; she will always be available to you for any questions or problems.
+A: Program Director Patrick Nelson Hanley will ALWAYS have his cell phone on during program hours and will always be available to you for any questions or problems.

 Q: What do we do if it looks like rain?